AlexanderMakarov/aggregate-inecobank-statement/README.md

 Feel free to contribute your features, fixes and so on.

+It is usual Go repo with some useful shortcuts in [Makefile](/Makefile).

-Also please help to fix Armenian subtitles in the [YouTube video](https://www.youtube.com/embed/4MZN-SK15HE?cc_load_policy=1) - I believe that Google Translator provided me with pretty mediocre translation but my Armenian knowledge is not enough to understand and fix it.
+Also please help to fix Armenian subtitles in the [YouTube video](https://www.youtube.com/embed/4MZN-SK15HE?cc_load_policy=1) - I believe that Google Translator provided me with pretty mediocre translation but my Armenian knowledge is not enough to make subtitles better.

 # Development